JohnSnowLabs/spark-nlp/docs/_posts/Digaari/2021-09-06-sent_bert_base_uncased_legal_en.md

 ## Description

 LEGAL-BERT is a family of BERT models for the legal domain, intended to assist legal NLP research, computational law, and legal technology applications.
-To pre-train the different variations of LEGAL-BERT, we collected 12 GB of diverse English legal text from several fields (e.g., legislation, court cases, contracts) scraped from publicly available resources.
 Sub-domains variants (CONTRACTS-, EURLEX-, ECHR-) and/or general LEGAL-BERT perform better than using BERT out of the box for domain-specific tasks.
 A light-weight model (33% the size of BERT-BASE) pre-trained from scratch on legal data with competitive perfomance is also available.

 ## Predicted Entities